-Etihad Economy Class Flight Review
+Etihad Airways Economy Flight Review To Australia

 After seizing my flight deal on Skyscanner, a redirect link opened to the Etihad Airways website, where I could complete m Etihad flight booking in economy class.
 Before doing so, I double-checked other flight options and noticed that the same flight was available with different flight amendment fees.
-For changing flight dates Etihad charges between 100 and 200 Euro depending on the type of class for the economy flight ticket, you have booked.
+Etihad charges between 100 and 200 Euro for changing flight dates depending on the class type for your booked economy flight ticket.

-The process of online flight booking with Etihad was smooth up to the payment, where unexpectedly the site crashed just after entering my credit card details and clicking on “submit”.
+The process of online flight booking with Etihad was smooth up to the payment, where unexpectedly, the site crashed after entering my credit card details and clicking on “submit”.
 While it’s unusual to experience this type of inconvenience, there is no need to panic, and it may happen if the site server is overloaded with bookings.

 Etihad Online Check-in

 After my online economy flight booking went through, I received an email notification with the invite to sign up for the Etihad frequent flyer card, and I did so.
-You can then create your own account to retrieve your flight details, submit changes, check baggage allowances, set meal preferences and use much more functionality.
+You can then create your account to retrieve your flight details, submit changes, check baggage allowances, set meal preferences and use much more functionality.

-Etihad Airport Check-in and baggage drop off.
+Etihad Airport Check-in and baggage drop off

 Etihad Economy Class – Seats Comfort and Entertainment

-The Etihad economy class seats are not as large as those from Emirates, are dated, and lack ergonomic.
-I flew with an Etihad Airbus from Milan to Abu-Dhabi Airport with a 2-4-2 configuration and a B777 from Abu-Dhabi to Melbourne Airport with the 3-4-3 configuration.
+The Etihad economy class seats are not as large as those from Emirates, are dated, and lack ergonomics.
+I flew with an Etihad Airbus from Milan to Abu-Dhabi Airport with a 2-4-2 configuration and a B777 from Abu-Dhabi to Melbourne Airport with a 3-4-3 configuration.

-The seat pillow turns into a neck pillow, after tearing off the velcro strap.
-I found this handy and more comfortable than small pads offered on other airlines economy class flights.
+The seat pillow turns into a neck pillow after tearing off the velcro strap.
+I found this handy and more comfortable than small pads offered on other airlines’ economy-class flights.

-Etihad Economy Class – Seats Electronics and Entertainment
+Etihad Economy Seats: Electronics and Entertainment

-No matter what you do, when selecting a film, if you change your mind and want to start over again with a new one, you are bound to listen to a ton a row of ads for about 10-13 minutes each time.
+No matter what you do when selecting a film, if you change your mind and want to start over again with a new one, you are bound to listen to a ton a row of ads for about 10-13 minutes each time.
 There is no way to skip them.
 Unfortunately, you have got to watch them.
-As my seat was just next to the toilet, whenever I had accidentally picked a film and then stopped it to start a new one, before letting the announcements start
+As my seat was just next to the toilet, whenever I accidentally picked a film and then stopped it from starting a new one before letting the announcements start

 I haven’t seen the crew going around with glasses of water after meals.
 Some airlines offer this on long-haul flights.
-So be prepared, bring your own empty bottle of water and ask to have it refilled by the cabin crew.
+So be prepared, bring your empty bottle of water and ask to have it refilled by the cabin crew.
 The good thing about Etihad is that they serve meals and drinks at the same time.
 So no long waiting for a glass of wine to drink with your meal.

 Etihad Crew Service

-Right at the boarding gate,e there has been an issue with the customs.
+Right at the boarding gate,e there has been an issue with customs.
 Although we were on a transfer flight, the big surprise was they asked me to drink my bottled water.
 How can I possibly drink 1 litre of water in a couple of minutes?
 I tried to drink as much as I could.
 This is a rule on all o Australian flights that have been introduced on transfer flights too.